How do Vietnamese Farmers Live and Work?

 • Chuồn chuồn bay thấp thì mưa, bay cao thì nắng, bay vừa thì râm” means when you see the dragonflies fly low (from 1 – 1.5 meters from the ground), it may rain soon; they flies at high (above 2 m from the ground), it is sunny; they flies medium level (over 1.5 – 2 m from the ground), it may be cloudy with title rain.

-• Trăng quầng trời hạn, trăng tán trời mưa” means the round light around the moon, it may be sunny; the light spreads from the moon, it may rain.
+• Trăng quầng trời hạn, trăng tán trời mưa” means the round light around the moon, it may be sunny.
+The light spreads from the moon, and it may rain.

-These are the basic experiences, telling about the weather to farmers, which can help them prepare to grow new plants or collect crops on time to escape from the bad weather.
+These are the basic experiences, telling farmers about the weather, which can help them prepare to grow new plants or collect crops on time to escape from bad weather.

-When you come to the restaurants in Vietnam to taste food, almost are not the same ones that the farmers eat every day.
-Their food is not fancy, not very colorful, and does not have nice decoration as in shops.
+When you come to the restaurants in Vietnam to taste food, the dishes are almost not the same ones that the farmers eat every day.
+Their food is not fancy, not very colorful, and does not have nice decorations like in shops.

-They have steamed rice in everyday life, adding fish sauce, and one to three other dishes boiled – fried – or stewed, including vegetables, eggs, fish, or meats (pork, beef, or chicken).
+In everyday life, they steamed rice, added fish sauce, and boiled, fried, or stewed one to three other dishes, including vegetables, eggs, fish, or meats (pork, beef, or chicken).

 meal of farmer

-In general, farmers have more rice, vegetables, and fish than other foods.
-In my opinion, although they can fill their stomach with plenty of steamed rice, it’s not enough energy and protein to working hard in the field, so most of them are very thin.
+In general, farmers eat more rice, vegetables, and fish than other foods.
+Although they can fill their stomachs with plenty of steamed rice, it does not provide enough energy and protein to work hard in the field, so most of them are very thin.

 Farmers eat breakfast early, 5:30 a.m. – 6:30 a.m., before going to the farms.
-And, lunch can also be early from 11:30 a.m. – 12:00 p.m.
-An important Vietnamese meal comes at dinner when the whole family members stay together from 5:30 p.m. to 7:30 p.m.
+Lunch can also be early, from 11:30 a.m. – 12:00 p.m.
+An important Vietnamese meal comes at dinner when the whole family stays together from 5:30 p.m. to 7:30 p.m.
 However, between each meal, they can have brunch in the morning and drink Vietnamese tea with cakes in the afternoon.

 Most houses in the countryside have big gardens.
-Besides working in the fields and farms, they also grow a lot of plants and animals in their gardens to get more food, which can improve the quality of meals.
+In addition to working in the fields and farms, people grow many plants and animals in their gardens to obtain more food, which can improve the quality of meals.

 You can find a lot of free-range chickens in gardens in the villages in Vietnam.
-Pigs, cows, and buffalos are taken care of in big caves like small houses.
+Pigs, cows, and buffalos are cared for in big caves like small houses.

-Plenty of green Vietnamese vegetables – such as salad, cabbage, sponge, lemon, and eggplant… can supply vitamins for them.
-Easy-growing trees such as bananas grow everywhere.
-And, of course, you can look at various Vietnamese herbs as well, which are often present in their fragrant food.
+Plenty of green Vietnamese vegetables, such as salad, cabbage, sponge, lemon, and eggplant, can supply them with vitamins.
+Easy-growing trees, such as bananas, grow everywhere.
+Of course, you can also look at various Vietnamese herbs that are often present in their fragrant food.

 banana trees in gardens